 Do you ever think about the artificial nature of certain glasses?
 This is especially common with thick, hipster-style spectacles, but can also occur with other styles.
 Why are some frames prescribed as lenses while others seem to be mode statements?
 Would you prefer to switch from rectangular to carrier frames, but are you afraid you are going to look like a hipster?

 It may be difficult to differentiate the real of the false when prescription lenses are so prevalent.
-How can you know what you get when you shop online is genuine?
+When it’s time to replace your lenses, how can you know what you get when you shop online is genuine?
 Any websites that deal only with Eyewear are not as dependable as Eyeweb.

 You will be an expert to detect fake glasses when shopping online if you follow our instructions.